ubet123/OrgFlow/README.md

 - JWT auth (completed✅)
 - Personal chat (employee to manager)
 - Mail notifications for employees when task is assigned
-- Add Edit Employee feature for admin
+- Implement Edit Employee feature for admin (completed✅)
-- Add edit task feature for admin